-Old New-Gate Prison & Copper Mine in East
+New-Gate Prison and Copper Mine in East Granby, the Henry

-Granby, Henry Whitfield State Museum in Guilford, the Prudence Crandall House in
+Whitfield State Museum in Guilford and the Prudence

-Each site will be open Wednesday through Sunday, 10 a.m. to 4:30 p.m. and each
+Regular hours for the museums are Wednesday through Sunday, 10 a.m. to 4:30 p.m.

 The four museums are now administered by the